 How Many Calories Have You Burned?

-Now Go for the PR!
+Go for the (Personal) Gold!

 Challenge yourself to add an additional 30-minute walk to your day or commit to a weekend hike (weather permitting, of course).
-We know you can't spend all day every day walking, but pick one day — maybe the last day of the challenge — and go for that daily step count record.
+We know you can't spend all day every day walking, but pick one day — maybe the last day of the challenge — and go for a daily step count record.

-How to Join the Challenge
+How to Join the Daily Steps Challenge